SpineEventEngine/Chords/codegen-plugins/README.md

 ```

 > If the build of `codegen-plugins` project fails, this also
-causes the main build to fail.
+> causes the main build to fail.

 ### Modules

-* `message-fields` — contains implementation of the ProtoData plugin that
+* `message-fields` — the ProtoData plugin generating the code.
-generates the code.

-* `model` — the placeholder where the Proto sources of the module, which requires
+* `model` — a working-directory module; it is used as a container for the Proto source code,
-code generation, will be copied during the build.
-The generated code
+  for which the codegen is to be performed.

+### How it works

+Before executing the `generateProto` task, the Proto source code
+of the specified module is copied to the `model/src/main/proto` folder.
+Once `launchProtoData` task is executed, the generated Kotlin sources
-will be copied back to the `generatedSources` folder of the source module.
+are copied back to the `generatedSources` folder of the source module.

+The same logic applies to `test` sources.

+> Please note that the `compileKotlin` and `compileTestKotlin` tasks are disabled
+> in the `model` module due to dependency on `ValidatingBuilder` from Spine 1.9.x.
+> And therefore there are no tests to check the correctness of the generated files.

+See the [model/build.gradle.kts](model/build.gradle.kts) for details.